All Products

 When Sentinel mode is enabled, specifies whether to allow password-free execution of Sentinel-related commands.
 Valid values:

-• yes: Enables the feature.
-After this feature is enabled, you can execute Sentinel commands on any connection without a password and use the SENTINEL command to listen to the +switch-master channel.
+• yes: Enable.
+After enabling, you can execute Sentinel commands without a password on any connection and use the SENTINEL command to listen to the +switch-master channel.

 Standard ✔️